3.3.3. Module Isolation

 How to Use Services of Other Modules?#

-If you're building a feature that uses functionalities from different modules, use a workflow whose steps resolve the modules' services to perform these functionalities.
+To build functionalities spanning across modules and systems, create a workflow whose steps resolve the modules' services to perform these functionalities.

 Workflows ensure data consistency through their roll-back mechanism and tracking of each execution's status, steps, input, and output.